You’ve heard that blogging is good for business. But blogging takes time—and, as a busy business owner, time is always at a premium.

 Yes, blogging is worth your time.
 There are some definite benefits to business blogging.

 First, blogging regularly about topics related specifically to your business can help boost your website in search engine rankings.
 Search engines are designed to seek out relevant content.
-The more of it you have and the more current it is, the better, so periodic blogging, even if it’s only one brief post every couple of weeks will help.
-One study says that businesses with blogs can see as much as a 55% increase in website visitors.
+The more of it you have and the more current it is, the better, so periodic blogging, even if it’s only one brief post every week or two will help.
+One study says that business websites with blogs generate 70% more leads than companies without blogs.

-If you can’t keep up with the blogging on your own, rotate the duties among staff members who can help you.
+If you can’t keep up with the blogging on your own, you might rotate the duties among staff members who can help you.
 Remember, you don’t need to be a professional writer—and, if need be and budget allows, you can contract with an editor or proofreader to polish up those posts before publishing.
+You can even hire a writer or an agency to produce blog posts for you.
+It\’s not necessarily inexpensive, but it can be a worthwhile marketing investment to create a top business blog.

 So, now that we’ve established blogging’s benefits, what does your blog need to really perform for you?